BYUCS235/cs235-assignments/Unit01-Intro-to-cpp/homework1c-references/instructions.md

 - Follow the formatting demonstrated in the example

 ### Important
 On Mac OS and Linux, `head` is a pre-existing system command whose functionality you are immitating.
-If you run `head` rather than `./head`, you will run the system version rather than the one you wrote.
+If you run `head` rather than `./head`, you will run the system version instead of the one you wrote.

 ### Examples
 Click a hyperlink to navigate to a specific example: